ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

 Backups

-IMPORTANT: You should run this script on a copy of your database file until you have confidence using it.
-Or at least have a very recent known-good backup.
+IMPORTANT: You should run this script on a copy of your database file until you have confidence using it and confidence in its results.
+Or at least have a current known-good backup.
+Assume software developers are fallible and make mistakes, but are not malevolent.

 Similarly, always use a database copy when you are developing your SQL.
-It's possible to make unintended database changes in GUI based database manager apps.
+It's easy to make unintended database changes in GUI based database manager apps.

 ======================================================================
 Getting Started

-To install and use the single file version:
+To install and use the single .exe file version:

 *  Create a working folder on your disk, perhaps in the same folder that contains your RM database.